ReO2 Contact Lens Cleaning Devices

 ReO2 devices are advertised as complete cleaning systems that can sterilize lenses using saline solution or tapwater.

-However, 3N Eyecare’s regulatory documents for ReO2 state that the product is exclusively for protein removal and must be used in conjunction with one of two specified multi-purpose solutions that are approved for disinfection.
+However, 3N Eyecare’s regulatory documents for ReO2 state that the product is cleared exclusively for protein removal and must be used in conjunction with one of two specified multi-purpose solutions that are approved for disinfection.

 Concern #2: Unsafe product instructions.